Kong/docs.konghq.com/app/gateway/2.8.x/reference/configuration.md

 #### vaults

 Comma-separated list of vaults this node should load.
-By default, no vaults are enabled.
+Vaults are `bundled` by default.

 The specified name(s) will be substituted as such in the Lua namespace:
 `kong.vaults.{name}.*`.